 - Control chinch bug infestations.

 - Use fungicide treatments as needed along with proper turfgrass culture.
-See Table 1.
+See Table 1 for examples of brands and products.

 For more information on proper St. Augustinegrass care, see HGIC 1218, St. Augustinegrass Maintenance Calendar and on other turfgrass diseases, see HGIC 2152, Leaf Diseases of Lawns, and HGIC 2150, Brown Patch & Large Patch Diseases of Lawns.